Sunday, February 24, 2013

 (There is also a website with information about Itto-en at this link.)

-In the 1970s, just a few years after Tenko-san’s passing, I traveled to Itto-en with a few of my students for a week’s training session.
+In the 1970s, just a few years after Tenko-san’s passing, I traveled to Itto-en with a few of my students for a four-day training session.
 It was a very memorable experience, one that I still treasure.
 There were lectures explaining Tenko-san’s teachings, and then we participants engaged in some of the same activities that those who lived at Itto-en did regularly.

 Cleaning toilets (bathrooms) has been considered (especially in the past) a very disagreeable activity in Japan.
-As a means of fostering a spirit of humble service, Itto-en members (and participants in training sessions there) have systematically gone throughout the Kyoto area, knocking on doors and asking for the “privilege” of entering their house in order to clean their toilet.
+As a means of fostering a spirit of humble service, Itto-en members (and participants in training sessions there) have systematically gone throughout the Kyoto area, knocking on doors and asking for the “privilege” of entering their houses in order to clean their toilets.
 That was, truly, an interesting experience.
 (Imagine the surprise of a Kyoto housewife opening her door to find a foreigner with a reddish beard, me, offering to clean her toilet!)

 The next day we were taken to a nearby area where, with absolutely no money, we were told to offer our time in service, helping other people.
 If we were offered something to eat or drink, we could accept it.
 But we were not supposed to beg.
 I was fortunate to find a woman working in her rather large vegetable garden.
 She allowed me to use her hoe while she rested and gave me instructions on what to do.
 Then she graciously offered to fix me lunch, which I was more than happy to accept.
 (As we were eating her delicious meal, she told how her husband’s family had lived on this same property for more than 400 years!)

-Trusting in God to provide for one’s needs, living in community and helping one another, humbly serving others with a heart of compassion: these are principles that Tenko-san learned from the Sermon on the Mount and put into practice at Itto-en.
+Trusting in God to provide for one’s needs, living in community and helping one another, and humbly serving others with a heart of compassion: these are principles that Tenko-san learned from the Sermon on the Mount and put into practice at Itto-en.
 Even though he died 45 years ago, Itto-en remains and still seeks to practice those principles.
 And there are people who still learn from, and many like me who fondly remember, the teachings and example of Tenko-san.

 1 comment: